godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_glow_intensity()      |
 +-----------+---------------------------+

-Glow intensity.
-In GLES2, this should be increased to 1.5 by default to compensate for not using HDR.
+The glow intensity.
+When using the GLES2 renderer, this should be increased to 1.5 to compensate for the lack of HDR rendering.

 ----